Random Links

 The invalid 68030 instruction that accidentally allowed the Mac Classic II to successfully boot up

 An interesting read despite only understanding the gist of it.
 Essentially, the writer stumbled an issue that was displaying a Sad Mac with an indication that a bus error has occurred when trying out a keystroke that I guess is supposed to invoke a debugger on an emulator running Macintosh Classic II.
 As the title suggested, it’s a dive into how he realized there was an invalid instruction in Motorola MC68030 CPU that allowed the Mac Classic II to boot up.
-A redditor commented quipped that this would be a clever DRM protection since it’s an undocumented or invalid instruction that only allows the rom of the Classic II to only run on MC68030.
+A redditor quipped that this would be a clever DRM protection since it’s an undocumented or invalid instruction that only allows the rom of the Classic II to only run on MC68030.
 This was an interesting theory/joke.

 The GPU, not the TPM, is the root of hardware DRM